tony-lang/tony/README.md

 Is thrown when an identifier or type is assigned to/declared multiple times.

-Contains `binding: string` representing the duplicate identifier/type.
+Contains `binding: string` representing the duplicate identifier/type. `message` is set to `undefined`.

 #### `MissingBindingError`

 Is thrown when the value of an unassigned/undeclared identifier/type is attempted to be used.

-Contains `binding: string` representing the missing identifier/type and in the case of an erroneous property access `representation: string` (i.e. the representation of the accessed object) and `type: string` (i.e. the type of the accessed object).
+Contains `binding: string` representing the missing identifier/type and in the case of an erroneous property access `representation: string` (i.e. the representation of the accessed object) and `type: string` (i.e. the type of the accessed object). `message` is set to `undefined`.

 #### `TypeError`

 Is thrown when two types cannot be unified.

-Contains `typeTrace: [string, string][]` representing a trace of mismatches from broadest to narrowest.
+Contains `typeTrace: [string, string][]` representing a trace of mismatches from narrowest to broadest.

 ### `InternalError`